The Employer Mandate / Employer Penalty Delayed Until 2015 / 2016

 How the ObamaCare Employer Mandate Will Affect You

-If you work for a company that doesn’t currently provide health insurance to their full-time workers and you work over 28 hours a week you are at the highest risk of having a negative impact from the provision.
+If you work for a company that doesn’t currently provide health insurance to their full-time workers and you work 30 hours a week or more are at the highest risk of having a negative impact from the provision.
 Although the “mandate” is meant to help provide this demographic insurance it has backfired with some of America’s largest employers and ironically many government institutions.
 While only a small portion of the companies affected have responded by cutting hours, the American’s affected is staggeringly high.
-If you have been affected by the ObamaCare “employer mandate” please write us using the contact button on the left side bar and tell us your story so we can share it.
+If you have been affected by the ObamaCare “employer mandate” please write us using the contact button on the right side bar and tell us your story so we can share it.

 ObamaCare Employer Mandate Penalty Facts

 ObamaCare’s “employer mandate” is officially a “shared responsibility fee” and like the “individual mandate” is a tax penalty to ensure that companies who choose not to provide health care for their workers are still paying into the healthcare system (as the law assumes that the employee will purchase insurance elsewhere).